hpro97/passwordGenerator/README.md

 # passwordGeneratorChallengeHarry
-this application generates a random password based on specific criteria selected
+this application generates a random password based on specific criteria selected<br>
+PLEASE REFRESH THE APPLICATION UPON ENTRY AS SOMETIMES THE PROMPTS WILL NOT INITIATE UPON FIRST VISIT<br>

 ## Description